-Par Part 5: Attest to compliant completion, review and approve.
-A signature is required in 5.1, 5.2 and 5.3 for all completed 2033 Forms.
 5.1 As the Software Owner (SO), I have determined the software type, category, and as appropriate, SRL, in accordance with P1040 , Software Quality Management and the instructions associated with this form.
-Provide Name/Z No. (print) Terrill Lemke, 120092 Signature, Date Mile Solle for 11/2/19 5.2 As the Software Owner Responsible Line Manager (SO RLM or SRLM), I have reviewed and approve the determination of the software type, category and, as appropriate, SRL for the software as described on this form.
-Provide Name/Z No. (print) Taunia Van Valkenburg, 145666 Signature, Date MISSILLA fr 11/7/19 5.3 As the Sacility Design Authority Representative (FDAR) for my representative facilities, as the LANL Design Authority (DA), or, as the Responsible Associate Laboratory Director (RALD), I have reviewed and approve the determination of the software type, category and, as appropriate, SRL for the software as described on this form.
+Provide Name/Z No. (print) Terrill Lemke, 120092 Signature, Date Mille Solle for 11/2/19 5.2 As the Software Owner Responsible Line Manager (SO RLM or SRLM), I have reviewed and approve the determination of the software type, category and, as appropriate, SRL for the software as described on this form.
+Provide Name/Z No. (print) Taunia Van Valkenburg, 145666 Signature, Date Mula Silder for 11/7/19 5.3 As the Eacility Design Authority Representative (FDAR) for my representative facilities, as the LANL Design Authority (DA), or, as the Responsible Associate Laboratory Director (RALD), I have reviewed and approve the determination of the software type, category and, as appropriate, SRL for the software as described on this form.
 Check one.
-Signature, Date Provide Name/Z No. (print) Jason Apperson, 222827 12 Not te: The RALD is authorized to review and approve Form 2033 (rather than the FDAR or DA) for software applications where, as determined by the FDAR or DA, the FDAR or DA does not have the knowledge and/or a reasonable connection to the software.
+Provide Name/Z No. (print) Jason Apperson, 222827 Signature, Date Not re: The RALD is authorized to review and approve Form 2033 (rather than the FDAR or DA) for software applications where, as determined by the FDAR or DA, the FDAR or DA does not have the knowledge and/or a reasonable connection to the software.
 11/19/19